 CELT recognises that children missing education are at significant risk of underachieving, being victims of abuse and harm, exploitation, or radicalisation, and becoming NEET (not in education, employment, or training) later in life.
-Each school will follow procedures outlined in section 'contact' of this policy.
+Carclaze Community Primary School will follow procedures outlined in section 'contact' of this policy.